top of page

 When it comes to pain the four most common types of chronic pain that people experience are back pain, headaches, joint pain and nerve pain.

-Doctors advise us to avoid Googling our symptoms, but when you are experiencing acute pain that isn’t going away, it can be almost too hard to resist.
+Doctors generally advise us to avoid Googling our symptoms.
+ChatGPT has come a long way but when you are experiencing acute pain that isn’t going away, it can be almost too hard to resist.

 Livafortis looks at what it means when you have low back pain on one side.

-But when the pain is located specifically on one side, you might wonder if it is just low back pain, or something more serious?
+But when the pain is located specifically on one side of your body, you might start to wonder if it is just low back pain, or if it might be something more serious?

 Left side low back pain can be due to soft tissue injury, spinal damage, or internal organ issues.
 Livafortis looks at the signs and symptoms of these.